Ants might regularly go unnoticed in our world, unless there’s a heap of them in our pantry, but they make great a great any experiment for kids!

 - were least interested in the water.

 - liked the bread but not as much as the honey.
-A few ants started carrying a little piece of bread away but only a few ants stayed around the bread.
+A few ants started carrying a little piece of bread away but most ants stayed around the bread.

 It was curious watching the ants that around the honey.